yzziizzy/gpuedit/DEVELOPMENT.md

 * Check all column usage for correct 1/0 basing
 * Mouse drag start params need tuning
 * Undo breaks with CollapseWhitespace after deleting a selected word.
+* Free the freetype and fontconfig libraries after use

 == Low Priority ==
 * Built-in terminal